Donnie Hill

-Donald Earl Hill (born November 12, 1960) is a former professional baseball player who played nine seasons for the Oakland Athletics, Chicago White Sox, California Angels, and Minnesota Twins of Major League Baseball.
+Donald Earl Hill (born November 12, 1960) is an American former professional baseball player who played nine seasons for the Oakland Athletics, Chicago White Sox, California Angels, and Minnesota Twins of Major League Baseball.

-Donnie moved from Pomona to Huntington Beach when he was 13 years old.
+Hill moved from Pomona to Huntington Beach when he was 13 years old.
 He then went on to play baseball at Edison High School for Ron LaRuffa and was on the state champion Orange Coast College team for Mike Mayne.
 He then moved on to Division 1 where he was a member of the 1981 College World Series-winning Arizona State team under Jim Brock.

-Donnie is currently a golf instructor at Strawberry Farms Golf Course in Orange County, California.
+Hill is currently a golf instructor at Strawberry Farms Golf Course and No Bogeys Golf, in Orange County, California.